Children and COVID-19

 - Muscle or body aches

-Babies under 1 year old might be more likely to have severe illness from COVID-19.
+Babies under one year old might be more likely to have severe illness from COVID-19.
 Other children, regardless of age, with the following underlying medical conditions might also be at increased risk of severe illness compared to other children*:

 - Asthma or chronic lung disease